quixio/quix-docs/docs/get-started/what-is-quix.md

 ???
 "Transcript"

-    0:00 Hello, welcome to the Quicks Tor.
-In this short video I'll give you a quick overview of the pipeline that you're going to be building in the Quicks Tor.
+    0:00 Hello, welcome to the Quix Tour.
+In this short video I'll give you a quick overview of the pipeline that you're going to be building in the Quix Tour.

-    0:12 The material in the Quicks Tor is divided up into three stages which corresponds to a, ,hippical processing pipeline.
-The first stage is the ingestion phase where you get your data into Quicks Platform.
+    0:12 The material in the Quix Tour is divided up into three stages which corresponds to a, ,hippical processing pipeline.
+The first stage is the ingestion phase where you get your data into Quix Platform.

     0:29 The second stage is process where you process your data.
 And finally you serve that data.
-In terms of a Quicks Pipeline, ,corresponds to these three elements here.
+In terms of a Quix Pipeline, ,corresponds to these three elements here.

     0:44 A source which is coded in blue.
 A transform which is coded in purple.
 And a destination which is coded in orange.